Pennsylvania police say an escaped killer has stolen a van and shaved his facial hair

 Last night prison escapee Danelo Calvalcante was seen in the Phoexniville area of Chester County.
 He was clean-shaven, hooded sweatshirt, hat, green pants, and white shoes.
 He is possibly operating a white vehicle.
 Call 911 or the PSP Tipline at 717-562-2987 with information. pic.twitter.com/NXn9LHqnuB— U.S. Marshals Service Philadelphia (@USMS_Philly) September 10, 2023

-On Sunday morning, authorities said Cavalcante was spotted on a doorbell camera in the previous several hours near Phoenixville, about a 40-minute drive from where he had been seen before.
+On Sunday morning, authorities announced that Cavalcante had been spotted on a doorbell camera the previous night near Phoenixville, about a 40-minute drive from where he had been seen before.

+Pennsylvania State Police Lt.
+Col. George Bivens said at a press conference that Cavalcante tried to contact someone he had known and previously worked with by speaking through their Ring camera.
+That person was at dinner with his family at the time and later called police, Bivens said.

 The manhunt is midway through its second week